Skip to the main content.

 Conclusions

-With supporting evidence of both efficacy and safety, Far-UVC emerges as a practical, forward-thinking solution for automated decontamination, in healthcare and beyond.
+With supporting evidence of efficacy and safety, Far-UVC emerges as a practical, forward-thinking solution for automated decontamination, in healthcare and beyond.
 This study demonstrates that Far-UVC can effectively reduce the pathogen load on various surfaces in a hospital bathroom.
 As this technology advances, it holds significant promise for reducing the spread of infectious diseases, one bathroom at a time.